Table of contents

 A Salmon Conservation Stamp ($6.00 + tax) must be affixed to licences held by anglers, both adult and juvenile, wishing to retain any species of Pacific salmon.
 The Stamp is annual.

 If you lose or accidentally destroy your licence you may print a replacement licence free of cost online, or by visiting an Independent Public Access provider who can reprint your licence for you.
 The record of catch that was on the previous licence must be transferred to the replacement licence.
-It is illegal to hold more than one licence.
+It is illegal to hold more than one valid licence.

 Statistics for Tidal Water Sport Fishing Licences - These figures represent reported sales to date indicated.